 The following list provides examples of typical applications where a legal-for-trade scale might be required:

 Weights and measures authorities around the world are responsible for controlling legal for trade equipment and related legislation.
-Most countries globally (outside of the USA) have adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
+Most countries globally (outside of the USA) have also adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
 OIML has developed a set of international guidelines relating to the manufacture and use of weighing and measuring instruments for legal metrology applications.

-In Canada, approval for trade is governed by standards and testing by Industry Canada under Measurement Canada’s approval process.
+In Canada, approval for trade is also governed by standards and testing by Industry Canada under Measurement Canada’s approval process.
 Measurement Canada approval is required even if the product is NTEP certified.

 Please click here to see more about recent changes to Measurement Canada’s Weights and Measures Regulations

-This certification can only be given by a weights and measures inspector or an ‘approved qualifier’.
+This certification can also only be given by a weights and measures inspector or an ‘approved qualifier’.
 An appropriate approved body must evaluate the design and operation of the equipment to ensure that it conforms to the published guidelines/ requirements.
 It is also an offence to have, or use, seriously incorrect equipment or to alter equipment that is incorrect after it has been stamped.

 International Organization of Legal Metrology (Global)